Symptoms, Causes, and Treatment

 Are there any health concerns for someone with Turner Syndrome?

 A woman with Turner syndrome who receives proper medical care should be able to lead a full and productive life.
 However, individuals with Turner syndrome are more susceptible to heart problems, kidney problems, thyroid problems, or fertility problems.

 What are the treatment options?

 The Food and Drug Administration has approved the use of growth hormones for the treatment of Turner syndrome patients.
 The growth hormone enhances growth velocity and potentially the final adult height.
-It is administered alone or with a low dose androgen.
+It is administered alone or with a low dose of androgen.

 There are also reproductive technologies available that may enable a woman with Turner syndrome to become pregnant.
 It is possible for a woman with Turner syndrome to carry an embryo provided by a donor egg.